 Groundwater in the low-lying depression area (Zone 5), regardless of depth, are all brines with TDS values greater than 100,000 mg/L. Given the tectonic activity and depocenter migration within the Qaidam Basin over geological history (Chen and Bowler, 1986; Zhang, 1987), groundwater in the low-lying depression area (Zone 5) has a large component of paleo-brines migrated from western Qaidam Basin due to the uplift in the past (Huang and Han, 2007).
 According to the 14C age of DGW in Zone 4, the deduced age of DGW in the low-lying depression (Zone 5) is more than 20,000 years.
-SGW was observed with high 3H content (18.9 TU) adjacent to the Terminal lake (G217) (Fig.1 and Table 2), indicating mixing with leakage of modern surface water.
-As shown in Fig.5a, most groundwaters in the basin center show a considerable deuterium excess, indicating that the original precipitation waters experienced considerable evaporation and vapor re-equilibration during recharge (Clark and Fritz, 1997).
+SGW was observed with high 3H content (18.9 TU) adjacent to the Terminal lake (G178) (Figure 1 and Table 2), indicating mixing with leakage of modern surface water.
+As shown in Figure 5a, most groundwaters in the basin center show a considerable deuterium excess, indicating that the original precipitation waters experienced considerable evaporation and vapor re-equilibration during recharge (Clark and Fritz, 1997).

 5.2 Mechanisms controlling hydrochemistry

 Generally, the composition of natural groundwater is primarily controlled by the chemical composition of recharge waters, water-aquifer matrix interaction, and groundwater residence time (Redwan and Moneim, 2015; Verma et al., 2016).
-As exhibited in the diagrams between TDS vs. Na+/(Na++Ca2+) and Cl-/(Cl-+HCO3-) (Fig.6), the major mechanisms controlling groundwater chemistry are water-rock interaction and evaporation-mineral precipitation processes (Gibbs, 1970).
-Water-rock interaction processes dominant the controls on groundwater chemistry at all depths in Zone 2 due to the great depth and the negligible impact of evaporation.
+As exhibited in the diagrams between TDS vs. Na+/(Na++Ca2+) and Cl-/(Cl-+HCO3-) (Figure 6), the major mechanisms controlling groundwater chemistry are water-rock interaction and evaporation-mineral precipitation processes (Gibbs, 1970).
+Water-rock interaction processes dominant the controls on groundwater chemistry at all depths in alluvial fan (Zone 2) due to the great depth and the negligible impact of evaporation.
 For the overflow zone (Zone 3) and the middle-lower stream area (Zone 4), the governing mechanisms for SGW change from water-rock interaction to evaporation-mineral precipitation due to the gradual decrease of groundwater depth and recharge inputs from waters having undergone the influence of intensive evaporation in that part of the basin.
 Nearly all DGW in this part of the flow system are controlled by water-rock interaction.
-Two DGW samples are observed to plot in the evaporation-crystallization domain (Fig.6).
-This is due to a high TDS and over-saturation of evaporative minerals in the groundwater resulting in mineral precipitation (crystallization).
+Two DGW samples are observed to plot in the evaporation-crystallization domain (Figure 6).
+This is due to a high TDS and over-saturation of evaporative minerals (such as aragonite, calcite and dolomite) in the groundwater resulting in mineral precipitation (crystallization).
 For the low-lying depression (Zone 5), evaporation has a significant influence on the chemistry of SGW, and crystallization (precipitation) of many mineral phases is the primary geochemical process controlling both the SGW and DGW chemistry.